MatevzVidovic/Diplomska/Framework/Work/hpc_runner_docs/init_docs/0main.md

-How to have moore control over what you are running?
+How to have more control over what you are running?
 Use --no_run.
 If set, we will not run the command, just construct the yaml and .sbatch and exit.
 You then run the command manually later.
 It gives you more control.